Understand the difference between federal loans vs private loans

 - Private student loans usually offer the choice of a fixed or variable interest rate.
 Fixed rates stay the same, giving you predictable monthly payments.
-But a starting variable interest rate may be less than a fixed interest rate, which could result in a lower total student loan cost.
+Variable rates may go up or down due to an increase or decrease to the loan's index.

 - Private student loans offer different repayment plans—including options that allow you to

 make interest-only or fixed payments while you’re in school.
 These in-school payments could lower your total student loan cost.

 - Some private student loans allow you to track your credit health for free with quarterly FICO® Credit Scores.